joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 A basic internal advertising system implemented using localStorage.

-4. Work Completed (Specific to Current Major Task):
+Work Completed (Specific to Current Major Task):
 Date: 2025-06-18

-Began a major refactoring to remove a large number of features from the platform to simplify the codebase.
-Edited the following files to remove code related to deleted features: `main.js`, `todo.html`, `ui_rendering.js`, `ui_event_handlers.js`, `modalEventHandlers.js`, `taskService.js`, `dashboard_main.js`, `dashboard.html`, `style.css`, `viewManager.js`, `README.md`.
+Completed the full migration of the core application's backend from lowdb to SQLite.
+Installed better-sqlite3 and removed lowdb dependencies.
+Created a database-setup.js script to define and initialize the new database schema (lockiedb.sqlite).
+Overhauled server.js to handle API requests using the SQLite database, while maintaining the existing API contract with the frontend.
+Simplified public/store.js to remove data conversion logic now handled by the server.
+Successfully tested all core application features (add, edit, complete, delete tasks) with the new database.
+Synchronized all changes with the GitHub repository, including adding the new Personal Access Token for authentication.
+Updated project documentation (README.md and AI_PROJECT_LOG.md) to reflect the new architecture.

-5. Current Focus / Next Steps (Specific to Current Major Task):
+Current Focus / Next Steps (Specific to Current Major Task):
-Current Sub-Task: Finalize the feature removal.
+Current Sub-Task: Begin migration of the Notes App.

-Immediate Next Action: Identify and delete all JavaScript files for the removed features.
-Update this project log to reflect the new, leaner state of the project.
+Immediate Next Action:

+Analyze noteService.js and feature_notes.js.

+Modify server.js to include API endpoints for getting, adding, updating, and deleting notes from the SQLite database.

+Update the database-setup.js script to include a notes and notebooks table.

+Refactor noteService.js to call the new backend APIs instead of using localStorage.

 Specific questions for AI (if any):